Helium314/HeliBoard/CONTRIBUTING.md

 (and leave dependency upgrades to the maintainers, unless it's an actual security issue) In addition to previous elements, HeliBoard must stick to [F-Droid inclusion guidelines](https://f-droid.org/docs/Inclusion_Policy/).

+If you have difficulties implementing some functionality, you're welcome to ask for help.
+No one will write the code for you, but often other contributors can give you very useful hints.

 # Adding Layouts

 See [layouts.md](layouts.md#adding-new-layouts--languages) for how to add new layouts to the app.
 Please stay in line with other layouts regarding the popup keys.